sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

         DoSomething = SQRT(a*a + b*b)
       END FUNCTION DoSomething
 ```
-Actually, this is not an error.
+Actually, this is _not_ an error.
 But, without `INTENT (IN)`, the compiler will not be able to check many potential errors.

-3) Change value of formal argument declared with `INTENT(IN)`.
+3) Changing value of formal argument declared with `INTENT(IN)`.

 Example: